AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 {sample}BCT\_Pie\_Chart\_02{sample}

-There is a special visual setting available the Pie chart – Aqua Style.
+There is also a special visual setting available for the Pie chart – Aqua Style.
 To apply it, use the {api:anychart.charts.Pie#fill}fill(){api} method with the <strong>"aquastyle"</strong> parameter:

 ```
 // enable aqua style